RonnyA/ModernIdentity/docs/source/index.rst

 Introduction webinars
 ---------------------
-Here we introduce you to what Modern Identity means, Azure Active Directory and how yoy as a developer can start with our libraries.
+Here we introduce you to what Modern Identity means, Azure Active Directory and how you as a developer can start with our libraries.

 * **Introduction webinars**:
   :doc:`Upcoming webinars <intro/upcoming-webinars>`